oconnor0/BeaconRoad/Book/426-Combat.md

 * If a target is missed, resolve any effects that occur on a miss.

 * While in melee, when you make a non-melee, non-touch, non-adjacent Attack Roll suffer -1 Tier.
-* While in melee, you gain +5 Defense against non-melee attacks targeting it.
+* While in melee, you gain +5 Defense against non-melee attacks targeting you.
 Area-of-effect attacks ignore this increase to Defense.

 ## Damage Roll